-I'm a writer, researcher, and creator based in Atlanta.
-Exploring ethical storytelling, and better ways of being in the modern world.
+I’m an ethicist, founder, and writer based in Atlanta, exploring ethical storytelling and better ways of being in the modern world.

-My background spans humanitarian innovation, policy, advocacy and strategic communications, shaped by over a decade with international NGOs and social ventures across Africa, Asia, Europe, and North America.
+My background spans humanitarian innovation, policy, advocacy and strategic communications, shaped by over fifteen years working with NGOs and social ventures across every inhabited continent (50+ countries).

 These days, my work is slower, more personal, and grounded in care for people, place, and planet.